NETWAYS/jenkins-training/Beispiel/03_projekttypen.md

 # External Job
 * Use Jenkins to monitor program execution
 * Useful for process management
-* Not part of this Training
+* Not part of this training

 !SLIDE smbullets printonly
 # External Job